Sustainability in construction: Promoting sustainability

 Contractors delivering projects in a sustainable way in collaboration with owners, treating sustainability as a key performance indicator for the clients from day one "sends a clear message to the industry, 'sustainability is important to us' and this, especially within the government and public sectors can significantly drive change in the way projects are undertaken, as well as up-skilling the industry to meet this growing demand.

 Expand market

 There is be potential to expand the market of sustainable concepts or products.
 According to a report published by USGBC, "The global green building market grew in 2013 to $260 billion, including an estimated 20 percent of all new U.S. commercial real estate construction."

 Sustainable construction strategies

 Globally, construction industries are attempting to implement sustainable construction principles.
 Below are some examples of successful implementations of sustainable construction promotion on a national level.
 Also included are new technologies that could improve the application of sustainable construction.
+Recent work identifies four main barriers to lowering embodied carbon—organizational, financial, policy/regulatory, and methodological/data—and recommends strategies such as setting explicit reduction targets, adopting regulation, and integrating digital assessment tools.